Who we are

 The IRC's impact at a glance

-In the United States in 2018, the IRC:
+In the United States in 2021, we:

 - Served nearly 35,000 people across 20 cities with asylum and protection programs.

 - Assisted 2,697 people to become new U.S. citizens.